 Does Brescia work closely with other support agencies?

-Brescia assists students in ordering books through Recordings for the Blind and Dyslexic, and works with the Kentucky Association for the Blind and with Vocational Rehabilitation.
+Brescia assists students in ordering books through Learning Ally and Access Text, and works with the Vocational Rehabilitation agencies.

 What experience does Brescia have with serving students with various disabilities?